icerpc/icerpc-docs/pages/icerpc-core/dispatch/router.md

 - `map` associates a dispatcher with a path in the router.

-    For example, you can map path `/greeter` to the chatbot service.
+    For example, you can map path `/greeter` to a chatbot service.
 It's an exact match.
 A request with path `/`, `/greeter2` or `/greeter/foo` is not a match.

     In C#, you would write: